 Day 6: Begnas Lake-Pokhara-Hike to Australian Camp & Dhampus

-After breakfast drive to Kande, which takes about an hour or so.
+After breakfast, we shall drive to Kande, which takes about an hour or so.
 From Kande start hiking to Australian Camp (about 3hrs), enjoy the spectacular scenic view of the Himalayas from Australian Camp.
-Walk around for a couple of hours then descend to Dhampus (1 hour) village and interact with the locals and learn about their lifestyle and culture.
+Walk around for a couple of hours and then descend to Dhampus (1 hour) village and interact with the locals and learn about their lifestyle and culture.
 Overnight in Dhampus.

 Day 7: Fly-Kathmandu